Benjamin-So/diffusion-language/README.md

 # Diffusion Reward on Language Environment

-This repository implements the Diffusion Reward pipeline on the language table environment.
-My main findings are highlighted below:
+This repository implements the Diffusion Reward pipeline on the Google Language Table environment

 Set the Python Path in root directory
 ```